FLOWARN/EF5-builder-toolkit/README.md

 You can obtain PET data from several sources:

 * **Global Dataset:** The University of Oklahoma provides global PET datasets compatible with EF5.
-You can find them in the [EF5-Global-Parameters](https://github.com/HyDROSLab/EF5-Global-Parameters/tree/main/FAO_PET) repository.
+You can find them in the [EF5-Global-Parameters](https://github.com/HyDROSLab/EF5-Global-Parameters/tree/main/FAO_PET) repository or if you are interested in U.S. [US-Parameters](https://github.com/HyDROSLab/EF5-US-Parameters)
 * **Regional Dataset (West Africa):** If you are building the West Africa or Ghana 1km model, pre-clipped PET files are available [here](https://github.com/RobledoVD/WAEF5-dockerized/tree/main/data/pet).

 **Result:** Place the monthly PET `.tif` files (e.g., `PET.01.tif`, `PET.02.tif`, etc.) into the `/data/pet/` directory.